minio/docs/source/reference/minio-mc/mc-ilm-tier-add.rst

 .. mc-cmd:: --storage-class
    :optional:

+   The storage class ("access tier" for Microsoft Azure) MinIO applies to objects transitioned to the remote bucket.

    The storage class to apply to objects transitioned by MinIO to the remote bucket.
-   The specified storage class varies depending on the ``TIER_TYPE``.
+   MinIO tiering behavior depends on the remote storage returning objects immediately (milliseconds to seconds) upon request.
-   MinIO object transition *requires* the remote storage class to support immediate retrieval (e.g. no rehydration or manual intervention required).
+   MinIO therefore *cannot* support remote storage which requires rehydration, wait periods, or manual intervention.

-   Select the tab corresponding to the ``TIER_TYPE`` to view the recommended storage classes:
+   Select the tab corresponding to the ``TIER_TYPE`` for a list of supported values for each tier:

    .. tab-set::